Fayooh/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all the files in the current and parent directory
+script that prints the type of the file named iamafile